Fountains – Buying Guide and Cleaning Tips

 - Chlorine bleach, in particular, is not recommended.
 It is corrosive to the pump and fades fountain finishes.

-- Pick a product that’s safe for animals.
+- Make sure to choose a product that’s safe for birds, wildlife, and household pets.

 - Drain the fountain of all water.